plotly/plotly.py/plotly/tests/test_optional/test_jupyter/README.md

 npm test -- <path-to-html-fixture> <path-to-js-test-file>
 ```

 which runs a minimal server using `lib/server.js`.

 In details, `lib/server.js`:

--  bundles up the js test code into a single bundle using
+-  bundles up the `js` test code into a single bundle using
 [`browserify`](https://github.com/substack/node-browserify)

-- stubs in a `<script>` tag to include the js test bundle in the fixture HTML
+- stubs in a `<script>` tag to include the `js` test bundle in the fixture HTML

 - starts a simple http server

 - launches Chrome at the HTML fixture URL

-- once the page is loaded, the js tests are run and results are logged in the
+- once the page is loaded, the `js` tests are run and results are logged in the
 terminal

-See PR [#540](https://github.com/plotly/plotly.py/pull/549) for the details on
+See PR [#549](https://github.com/plotly/plotly.py/pull/549) for the details on
 how this suite was first implemented.